 There I was.

 The whole village was our playground.
-We spent hours in the park next to the rugby club with its witch’s hat roundabout, huge iron rocking horse, spine juddering see-saw and ten foot slide, each a wood and metal health and safety disaster waiting to happen, grounded in concrete.
-Remarkably I don’t remember ever witnessing any injuries of note, the worst thing that happened was when one of our number strayed behind the grandstand and disturbed the local Hell’s Angels.
+We spent hours in the park next to the rugby club, with its witch’s hat roundabout, huge iron rocking horse, spine juddering see-saw and ten foot slide.
+Each was a wood and metal health and safety disaster waiting to happen, grounded in concrete.
+Remarkably, I don’t remember ever witnessing any injuries of note, the worst thing that happened was when one of our number strayed behind the grandstand and disturbed the local Hell’s Angels.
 They scribbled all over his face with Platinum felt-tip pens before letting him go.
 They had a weird fondness for lime green and cerise.

 Brynamman Bakehouse was a marvellous place.
 You could feel the heat on the outside of the peeling green door as you reached for the latch, half a dozen bakers would spin round to look at you as you opened it, flicking fag ash into the dough proving on their benches.
 I would ask for a ‘Swansea’ batch and be led to the back of the baking hall to choose a cake from a long table.
 Cream horns, apple turnovers, custard slices, doughnuts, eclairs and viennese fingers all in ranks.
 The smell of flour, sugar and warmth, and cigarettes.
 But despite the cake I could never resist digging through the crust into the fresh, springy white bread on the way home.